backdrop-contrib/bueditor/README.txt

 Ex: to disable all buttons except the pressed button;
 js: E.buttonsDisabled(true, E.bindex);

+E.stayClicked(state, bindex):
+Add/remove "stay-clicked" class to/from a user defined button.
+This method is usually used to toggle a stay-clicked effect on the active button without supplying the second argument.

 - EDITOR ICONS
 All images with jpg, gif or png extensions in the editor's icon path (which is bueditor_path/icons by default) are accessible by the editor and they are listed in the icon list in the editor editing page.